TomDDG/ZXPicoMD/README.md

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/drive3hw.png "Drive 3 H/W")

+With drive 1 & 3 set to real h/w, CAT 1 will access the first real drive connected to the ZXPicoMD.
+CAT 3 will access the second real drive, the one connected to the first real drive.
+All other drive selections will access a virtual/emulated drive.

 To flip back to virtual/emulated drive just select the drive in the menu.

 ## The Circuit